Let’s be real here: establishing breastfeeding can be a challenge, whatever your breasts are like.

 - How do you breastfeed with full breasts?

-- Breastfeeding with larger breasts: more tips for success
+- Breastfeeding with large breasts: tips for success

 Can you breastfeed if you have larger breasts?

 Whether you’ve always been “gifted” in the boob department, or they grew a lot during pregnancy, there’s plenty you can do to make sure your breastfeeding journey gets off to as good a start as anyone’s.

 - If you’re finding breastfeeding tougher than you expected, you’re definitely not alone, and there are plenty of places you can turn to for support.
 Your doctor or midwife will be able to point you to local breastfeeding groups or lactation consultants who can sometimes sort your worries out in one or two short meetings.

 - If what you’re after instead is just friendly advice or moral support, you can turn to the other mamas in the Peanut community – we’re here all night!